 - NanoRetention.
 Development of an urban water collection system using a natural hydrogel material – bacterial nanocellulose.

 - Pink Glasses.
-A social poster on clothing printed with ink that appears under certain conditions.
+A social poster on clothing printed with paint that appears under certain conditions.

-The project was named one of the most successful during the Creative Europe 2014-2020 program.
+The project is recognized as one of the most successful during the Creative Europe program 2014-2020,

 In 2021, the European Design Upgrade took place in two cities of Ukraine, Kiev and Kharkov.
 80 Ukrainian designers were selected to study on the updated interdisciplinary course.
 They had the opportunity to visit the creative laboratories of designers and the NEST Hub space for startups in the UNIT.City innovation park, got acquainted with successful Ukrainian design startups, developed their own creative idea with the support of the project mentors; passed hackathons and presented their ideas for the business environment.

 The audience noted 5 of the most interesting projects in Kiev and Kharkov.

 - DVICHI marketplace: sale of leftover fabrics and accessories from production facilities and from consumers, sales of products of domestic sustainable designers, educational articles on recycling.